- BA, MA, PhD (Comparative Literature), Yale University

 Areas of Expertise

-At Scripps he teaches courses on the Victorian novel, the modern British novel, the literature of the fin de siècle, the history of satire, and the idea of character in fiction, as well as other seminars on English and comparative literature.
-He also teaches the senior seminar in English and contributes to the Core Curriculum in the interdisciplinary humanities.
-He is the recipient (in 2009 and 2013) of two Mary W. Johnson Faculty Awards for teaching.
+At Scripps he teaches courses on the Victorian novel, the modern British novel, the literature of the fin de siècle, realism in fiction and painting, the history of satire, and the idea of character in fiction.
+He also teaches senior seminars on Hardy, Lawrence, and Woolf, and a graduate course on the Victorian novel at Claremont Graduate University.